 Chief Executive Officer

-A successful film writer, producer and former radio broadcaster, Petulla came up with his take on the mentor/apprentice (extern) method of education while working as an instructor for the world famous and now defunct Columbia School of Broadcasting.
+A successful film writer, producer and former radio broadcaster, Petulla came up with his take on the mentor-extern method of education while working as an instructor for the now defunct Columbia School of Broadcasting.
 He believed that the people who worked there were great but that overall it was not effective.
 They trained students within the classroom environment, then dumped them into the job market with a piece of paper that was worth little-to-nothing because the students had no real world experience.

 Petulla visualized an opportunity and asked himself how he could help capable students get paying jobs in the entertainment business.
 The next day while visiting an audio engineer friend in his San Jose, California studio, Petulla asked him if he had ever hired a student from one of these schools.
 Laughing, his friend said, “No, because they don’t know the job.
 My own assistant had no experience, but I trained him so he knows his stuff.”